respondcreate/django-versatileimagefield/docs/model_integration.rst

 ``OnStoragePlaceholderImage``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A placeholder image that is stored on a storage class.
+A placeholder image that can be accessed with a django storage class.
 Example:

 .. code-block:: python
     :emphasize-lines: 5,32-34